 Americans were overwhelmed with pride and amazement watching others stuff their faces with the tasty weiners for what was once nothing more than bragging rights.
 It was an instant success probably due to it being a great distraction from the political unrest of the time, and it didn't hurt that it had one of the most patriotic origin stories life could write.

 In a newspaper article that made the rounds across the wire back then, Nathan's hot dog contest originally started in 1916 as a way to settle an argument between several immigrants over which one of them was more patriotic and proud to become an American.
-Name me one American that can't identify and exude pride over that story...
+Name one American that can't identify and exude pride over that story...

 Oklahoma's Most Legendary Food Challenges